Garden of the Gods Elopement Guide

 Rules to Eloping at the Garden of the Gods

-Part of spending your special day in the park means following a few rules designed to protect this natural wonder.
+Part of a Garden of the Gods wedding or elopement is following a few rules designed to protect this natural wonder.
 Make sure to remind your guests of these guidelines:

 • Leave No Trace.
 If you’ve spent any time in national parks or monuments, you’re probably familiar with the idea of “leave no trace” or “pack in pack out.”
 This simply means that you should leave the park as you found it.
 If you bring any decorations for the ceremony, make sure they come with you when you leave.
 Encourage guests to dispose of any trash properly.